 - Both tents have one door

-Even more, the Timberline is made of good quality materials that you can rely on.
-This tent is spacious inside with many attachment points for gear storage accessories.
+Even more, the Timberline is made of tested good quality materials that you can rely on.
+This new tent is spacious inside with many attachment points for gear storage accessories., making it a great tent not only for outdoors but car camping as well!

-This makes the Timberline 4 a great tent for casual backpackers or first-time explorers.
+This makes the Eureka Timberline tents great for casual backpackers or first-time explorers.
 With over a million Timberline Backpacking Tents sold and a history of customer satisfaction, Eureka is a brand you can trust.

 Click here to check out the Eureka Timberline Backpacking Tent for yourself.